dennis-menge/OxyTweaker/README.md

 - Some debug stuff disabled
 - Disable adb debug notification.
 (The usb debug is ON by defuault)
 - Some build.prop tweaks (you can check /common/system.prop for more info)

+## Important
+Some command (like GMS analytics disabling commands) executed 2-3 minutes after boot, so before you report any issues or something that doesn't work, please, wait around 3 minutes and check again.

 ## Credits
 - The idea was take from the original thread on [XDA](https://forum.xda-developers.com/oneplus-5/themes/magisk-oneplus-analytics-disabler-t3686636) by senior member benwalburn